henktheunissen/Personal-site/README.md

-# Personal site
+# Personal website

 ## About
 This repository is about my personal site.
-The site will act like a business card and portfolio.
+The site used to act like a business card and portfolio. (old website)